Andreas-Kreouzos/Spring_Boot_Prometheus_Grafana/README.md

-# <center>MSc Thesis - Data Processing by Implementation of RESTful API Web Service in Spring Framework with Metrics Visualization in Prometheus and Grafana</center>
+# Data Processing by Implementation of RESTful API Web Service in Spring Framework with Metrics Visualization in Prometheus and Grafana

 ## Introduction